 Excessive Apologies: The individual frequently apologizes, even without a clear reason.

-Beyond awareness, it's crucial for you, as someone who may engage in verbal abuse, to consider the purpose of your communication.
+Beyond awareness, it's crucial for you, as someone who may engage in verbal violence, to consider the purpose of your communication.
 Ask yourself:

 Indicators of Being Verbal Abused: